Sound pressure: Sound pressure level

 which is often considered as the threshold of human hearing (roughly the sound of a mosquito flying 3 m away).
-The proper notations for sound pressure level using this reference are L_{p/(20 μPa)} or L_{p} (re 20 μPa), but the suffix notations dB SPL, dB(SPL), dBSPL, or dBSPL are very common, even if they are not accepted by the SI.
+The proper notations for sound pressure level using this reference are L_{p/(20 μPa)} or L_{p} (re 20 μPa), but the suffix notations dB SPL, dB(SPL), dBSPL, and dBSPL are very common, even if they are not accepted by the SI.